What Is The TOEFL Test?

 Speaking Section Scores

-The Speaking section is digitally recorded and then evaluated by three to six raters.
+The Speaking section is digitally recorded and then evaluated by multiple raters, as well as an automated AI scoring system.
 Each of the six tasks is rated from 0 – 4, giving you a potential raw score of 24 points for each grader.
 You will be awarded one point just for completing the task and speaking in English.
 The average of each grader’s section scores is taken together to give you a final raw score.
 This is then converted to the total scaled TOEFL Speaking score from 0 to 30.

 Writing Section Scores